-- We introduce a state-based model that can be used in specifying and verifying the desired properties of sensor network protocols.
-This model accommodates several characteristics that are common in sensor networks.
-Examples of these characteristics are unavoidable local broadcast, probabilistic message transmission, asymmetric communication, message collision, and timeout actions and randomization steps.
-We also propose three methods for analyzing a sensor network protocol specified in the model.
-In the first method. called nondeterministic analysis, a specified sensor network protocol is shown to be "nondeterministically correct" under the assumption that message delivery is assured and message collision is guaranteed not to occur.
-In the second method, called probabilistic analysis, the protocol is shown to be "probabilistically correct" under the assumption that message delivery is probabilistic but message collision is guaranteed not to occur.
-In the third method, called collision analysis, the effect of message collision and probabilistic message delivery on the correctness of the protocol is analyzed.
-To demonstrate the utility of our model, we discuss an example protocol that can be used by a sensor to identify its strong neighbors in the network, and apply the analysis methods to the protocol.
-Using our model, we also show that the protocol satisfies a desirable property, called self-stabilization property.
+- We introduce a state-based model that can be used in specifying sensor network protocols.
+This model accommodates several features that are common in sensor networks.
+Examples of these features are 1-step local broadcast, probabilistic delivery of messages, asymmetric communication, and message collision.
+We propose a three-step method for verifying sensor protocols that are specified in this model.
+In the first step, the specified protocol is shown to be "nondeterministically correct" under the assumption that message delivery is assured and message collision is guaranteed not to occur.
+In the second step, the protocol is proven "probabilistically correct" under the assumption that message delivery is probabilistic but message collision is guaranteed not to occur.
+In the third step, the correctness of the protocol is proven by a simulation where message delivery is probabilistic and message collision may occur (when two or more neighboring sensors happen to send messages at the same time).
+To demonstrate the utility of our model, we discuss an example protocol that can be used by a sensor to identify its strong neighbors in the network, and apply the verification method to the protocol.

 - Appears in Collections:

 - There are no files associated with this item.